Nebraska vs. Purdue College Football Odds, Plays and Insights - NewsBreak

 - The Cornhuskers have always covered the spread this season when favored by 7.5 points or more.

-- Nebraska's games this year have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).
+- Nebraska's games this year have hit the over on three of seven set point totals (42.9%).

-- Nebraska is 3-3 against the spread and 3-4 overall this season when the team notches more than 16.3 points.
+- Nebraska is 3-3 against the spread and 3-4 overall this season when the team puts up more than 16.3 points.

-- Nebraska is 4-3 against the spread and 3-5 overall when the team picks up over 301.6 yards.
+- In games that Nebraska churns out more than 301.6 yards, the team is 4-3 against the spread and 3-5 overall.

 - The Cornhuskers have turned the ball over nine times this season, one more turnover than the Boilermakers have forced (8).